 The aforementioned measures do not apply to companies whose indebtedness is classified as "deteriorated credit exposures" (esposizioni creditizie deteriorate) under the regulatory rules applicable to financial intermediaries as of 17 March 2020.

 Measures aimed at supporting businesses in a pre-insolvency or insolvency scenario

 The Restore Liquidity Law contains measures to relieve enterprises from certain obligations or procedures that could trigger adverse effects due to the COVID-19 pandemic and the associated restrictions in a situation of pre-insolvency or insolvency.

 Relaxation of Directors' duties

 One set of measures is aimed at "relaxing" directors' duties in connection with insolvency/pre-insolvency scenarios.

-Suspension of Recapitalisation Rules: the rules requiring the recapitalisation (or liquidation or transformation into a different company type) of companies whose losses have substantially eroded the share capital will not apply from the date on which the Restore Liquidity Decree comes into force until 31 December 2020 with reference to events occurred in 2020.
-This measure is intended to address the risk that the impact of losses arising from COVID-19 on the share capital of companies push directors into the unsustainable position of choosing between dramatic alternatives: put the company into liquidation or face potential personal liability as a result of the delay in complying with such obligations;
+Suspension of Recapitalization Rules: the rules requiring the recapitalization (or liquidation or transformation into a different company type) of companies whose losses have substantially eroded the share capital will not apply from the date on which the Restore Liquidity Decree comes into force until 31 December 202521 with reference to events occurred in 2020.
+This measure is intended to address the risk that the impact of losses arising from COVID-19 on the share capital of companies push directors into the unsustainable position of choosing between dramatic alternatives: put the company into liquidation (or file for an insolvency proceedings), or face potential personal liability as a result of the delay in complying with such obligations;